1994 Oregon Ducks football team

 The 1994 Oregon Ducks football team represented the University of Oregon in the Pacific-10 Conference during the 1994 NCAA Division I-A football season.
 The Ducks were led by head coach Rich Brooks, who was in his 18th and final season as head coach, and played their home games at Autzen Stadium in Eugene, Oregon.

 Oregon was 9–3 in the regular season and won their first ever outright conference championship (7–1); they appeared in the Rose Bowl for the first time in 37 years.
+After the season, Rich Brooks would accept the coaching job for the recently relocated St. Louis Rams.

 Two consecutive non-conference losses in September had many calling for Brooks' resignation.